 As far as storage is concerned with Microsoft Teams – the conversations get saved in exchange and files in SharePoint.

 Microsoft Teams channel conversations are stored in an Azure instance for the chat service and also in the group mailbox which gets created automatically when we create a team in Microsoft Teams as a hidden folder for compliance reasons!
 This folder is not meant to be accessed by users!
-So while we try to search this folder from group mail box – we cannot find it.
-We can search this folder via eDiscovery and content search for compliance reasons.
+So while we try to search this folder from the group mailbox – we cannot find it.
+We can search for this folder via eDiscovery and content search for compliance reasons.